amazon-connect/amazon-connect-snippets/javascript/restrict-deskphone-in-ccp/README.md

 };

 ```
+for the complete code, please refer to code.js file in this repo.

 ## Conclusion
 The deskphone setting can be restricted by adding simple javasccript code into a custom CCP instance.
 This also avoids any server side setup such as API gateways, or Lambda functions.
 However, if your use case requires a more secure server side restriction of this setting, there is a solution available via Amazon Connect API.